 - 5% acidity is less than traditional balsamic.

-Villa Manodori is a popular choice because of the artisanal quality.
-This balsamic has a rich flavor, dark syrup color, and glaze texture.
+Villa Manodori is a popular product because of the artisanal quality.
+This balsamic vinegar has a rich flavor, dark syrup color, and glaze texture.

 Each bottle undergoes a 10-20 year maturation process in wooden barrels made of oak, juniper, and chestnut.
 100 years of family tradition have gone into the making of this vinegar.